LYNCH·LLP

 • What is Examiner Schallhorn's overall allowance rate?

-Yes.
-The allowance rate ranges from 29% to 58% across the examiner's art units with substantial records.
+The allowance rate ranges from 29% to 58% across the examiner's art units, reflecting variation among different art-unit groups.

 ◈ RESPONDING TO AN OFFICE ACTION